What do you know about US politics?

 Each branch has specific functions and checks and balances over the others.
 The federal government also shares powers with the governments of the 50 states that form the Union, each with its own constitution, governor and legislature.

-Branches of de Unites States
+Branches of the United States

 LEGISLATIVE BRANCH